Self-employed? Start saving for your pension now

 For example, banks could monitor self-employed account holders’ income and automatically suggest that people raise their pension contributions when their income increases.

-One problem, points out the think tank, is that onerous regulation on financial advice often gets in the way of such nudges.
+But one problem highlighted by the Social Market Foundation, is that onerous regulation on financial advice often gets in the way of such nudges.

 Financial services firms may be able to spot opportunities for savers to increase their pension provision, but are nervous about pointing these out, because they will be seen to have offered financial advice.